By-Laws

 4. Non-title tournaments ought offer debaters the option of justifying tab scratches to the debater’s choice of either the tab observer, equity officers, or the tab director (or designee thereof) at some point prior to round one.
 The person approving the scratch ought not be the person on whom the tab scratch is being justified.

 5. During rounds at all sanctioned APDA tournaments, the tab director may choose to cap points of clarification and/or case construct at a total of at most 15 minutes in maximum length.
-Tournaments should inform judges and competitors that government teams have the right to cut Points of Clarification off at any point.
+Tournaments should inform judges and competitors that Points of Clarification may be cut off at any point conditional on both teams’ consent..

 6. All tournaments should specify the conditions, composition, and size of the break prior to the beginning of their tournament (e.g., prior to the start of round one).